Jebel Akhdar War: Arab states support of the Imamate

+Second conflict (1957–1959)

+Counterattack launched by the Imamate

 Talib bin Ali al-Hinai, the Imam's brother, who fled to Saudi Arabia then Egypt, returned to Oman in 1957 with 300 well-equipped Omani fighters landing at Albatinah coast.
 A second group of fighters landed in Qalhat and made its way to Bidiya, where clashes erupted between both sides.
 Talib's plan was to divert the MOFF forces to Bidiya, away from the central part of Oman.
 Talib and his forces successfully made their way to central Oman, where they were joined by Imam Ghalib at Wadi Al-Ula.
 The insurrection broke out again when Talib's forces took hold of a fortified tower near Bilad Sayt, which the Field Force lacked the heavy weapons to destroy.
 The MOFF under the order of Lieutenant Colonel Cheeseman moved an artillery battery to Bilad Sayt in anticipation of an easy victory.
 However, the Imamate's forces proved to be much better organized than anticipated and the Bilad Sayt operation was abandoned.
 Talib's forces cut off the lines of communication of the MOFF and fought on various fronts in the interior of Oman, which culminated in capturing Bahla Fort.
 Suleiman bin Himyar, the Sheikh of one of the major tribes in the interior, openly proclaimed his defiance to the sultan, and began a general uprising.
 The MOFF was heavily ambushed at Tanuf, Kamah and Nizwa.
 Near Tanuf, the engagement between the MOFF and rebels resulted in the defeat of the MOFF and the loss of a substantial number of its military equipment, including nearly a dozen of its military vehicles.
 Major Anderson, one of the military officers of the MOFF, pursued the sultan to withdraw the forces to the desert and evacuate the interior of Oman, except for one military unit, which attempted to keep hold of Nizwa.
 The MOFF was largely destroyed as it attempted to retreat through hostile towns and villages that have supported the uprising.
 After weeks of skirmishes, with no civilian support from the locals in the interior, the rest of MOFF forces that remained in the interior parts of Oman had no choice but to surrender their way back to Fahud.
 The Imamate's forces freed Nizwa (capital), Firq, Izki, Tanuf, Bahla and Jabal Akhdar from the Sultunate's control, while Ibri was the only area that remained under the occupation of the Sultanate.